Online disinhibition effect: Influencing factors

 Anonymity, asynchronous communication, and empathy deficit contribute to online disinhibition.
 Anonymity can make a person feel safe online, like a different person; one might even take on a new persona.
 It can also make one feel like doing or saying anything is possible because one will most likely not be reprimanded in real life.
 However, new technologies employed and coming into force by law enforcement partners are increasingly making it easier to combat cybercrime.
 Asynchronous communication is communication that is not happening live and it can take time for the original message to receive a response.
 Asynchronous communication affects online disinhibition because one can send a message out into the internet and not get an immediate reply, and log out.
-Therefore, one doesn't have to think about what is said.
+Therefore, one does not have to think about what is said.
 On the other hand, this also gives one time to give a more thoughtful response.
 Empathy deficit is the reduction of being able to identify with others' emotions.
 There is an empathy deficit because of lack of non-verbal feedback.
 Through mediated communication it is hard to know what tone and facial expressions accompany the message.
 So, it makes it harder to empathize with others.
 Both anonymity and empathy deficit make it harder to perceive others online as people with feelings because of the lack of facial interaction.

 Several researchers have noted the correlation between Pathological Internet Use and increased online disinhibition, especially among college students.
 An Australian study found that disinhibition, which is often a predictor of other addictive behaviors, was a poor predictor of heavy Internet use.
 The joint prevalence of low self-esteem and online disinhibition among pathological internet users suggests that they may find the anonymity and a synchronicity of online interactions liberating, leading to greater disinhibition when they are online.